 - Access to our equipment is restricted or prohibited because of an unsecured pet

-When equipment is located outside and access is not impeded by a locked gate or pet, you do not need to be present for the inspection or work.
+When equipment is located outside and access is not impeded by a locked gate or pet, you do not need to be present.
 BGE will leave a door hanger on your home to notify you that we were there and if the work was completed or if an additional visit and work is necessary.

 BGE will contact you to schedule the appointment either over the phone or through the use of a door hanger.
 Once the schedule is confirmed and a good contact number has been obtained, BGE will provide a courtesy call when the technician is en route or near the vicinity.